First Nations - Land Rights and Environmentalism in British Columbia

 top of page

 The failure of the BC government to establish a reserve at kp'itl'els resulted in the exile of many Sinixt people.
 By 1900, Baptiste Chistian and his family were among the few Sininxt survivors still living here.
 Time and time again Baptiste and his brother Alexander Christian (right) asserted their ancestral rights to kp'itl'els and expressed their deeply felt attachment to it.
+In 1911 his sister died at kp'itl'els, her suspected murderer was never brought to justice.

-Photo: Canadian Museum of Civilization (J. Teit)
+Canadian Museum of Civilization (J. Teit)

 top of page

-Totem pole next to the Credit Union building, Edgewood, 2005.
+Totem pole and Credit Union, Edgewood, 2005.

 Photo: Jutta Ploessner